 Since lat pulldowns allow you to strengthen a large proportion of your upper back, they will help you in getting the full benefits of strength training for your health.

-The lat pulldowns are also excellent for improving the shoulder girdle stability which is a sure-fire way to improve your shoulder health, posture and to prevent shoulder injuries.
+The lat pulldowns are also excellent for improving the shoulder girdle stability which is a surefire way to improve your shoulder health, and posture and to prevent shoulder injuries.
 I talked more about this in the article Good Posture Exercises For Seniors [6 Tips]

 It’s important to perform a similar amount of pressing movements as you do pulling movements for the upper body to avoid developing muscle imbalances.